-E. Simulation Standards
+1.5.
+Simulation Standards

-The UL Lafayette Department of Nursing Simulation Program strives to follow the standards of best practices set forth by the International Association of Clinical Simulation in Nursing (2016).
-The standards address simulation design, outcomes and objectives, facilitation, debriefing, participant evaluation, professional integrity, simulation-enhanced interprofessional education and simulation terminology.
+The UL Lafayette LHC Group \cdot Myers School of Nursing Simulation Program strives to follow the standards of best practices set forth by the International Association of Clinical Simulation in Nursing (2021).
+The standards address prebriefing, simulation design, facilitation, the debriefing process, operations, outcomes and objectives, professional integrity, simulation-enhanced interprofessional education, and evaluation of learning and performance.